CreativeFun/Interview_PL/README.md

-# Interview_PL
+# Interview_Testing_PL
-🟣 Interview questions and answers to help you prepare for your next technical interview in 2025.
+🟣 Interview questions and answers to help you prepare for your next technical tester interview in 2025.

 # Python